siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/02-basic-vocabulary-and-phrases--11-daily-object-words.md

-# 🌟 11 – Daily Object Words – Ting i Hverdagen
+# 🌟 11 – Daily Object Words – Ting i Hverdagen  (Things in Everyday Life)
 ## 🇩🇰 Learn Danish Through Story + Soul
 🪞 Seeing the familiar anew — one object, one breath, one heart at a time.